Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Introduction

 \section{Introduction}

-Causal discovery from passively observed data plays a pivotal role in the modelling of interventional queries and counterfactual outcomes.
-The former provide insights about the change in target distributions, which is caused by changes in predictor distributions \shortcite{BookIntQueries}.
-The computation of the unobserved outcome resulting from distributional changes in one or more of the passively observed covariates amounts to estimating counterfactual distributions \shortcite{CFDistributions}.
-Forecasting the causal impact of various interventions before the actual manipulation of a real-life system has taken place is highly important for the planing and decision-making phase of policy formulation processes in many fields, e.g., politics, economics, healthcare etc. In this regard, having access to interventional data, in which the values of some or all graph vertices are altered through interventions prior to the structure learning process, can enhance the identifiability of the ground-truth causal effects among a set of graph nodes \shortcite{ENCO}.
-Despite this fact, many research studies focus on the inference of graphical structures from observational data only, e.g., \shortcite{RSortability,DAGMA,NoCurl}, as interventional data is often costly or even impossible to gain access of \shortcite{GranDAG}.\\
+Causal discovery from passively observed data plays a pivotal role in the modeling of interventional queries and counterfactual outcomes.
+The former provide insights about the change in target distributions, which is caused by changes in predictor distributions \citep{BookIntQueries}.
+The computation of the unobserved outcome resulting from distributional changes in one or more of the passively observed covariates amounts to estimating counterfactual distributions \citep{CFDistributions}.
+Forecasting the causal impact of various interventions before the actual manipulation of a real-life system has taken place is highly important for the planning and decision-making phase of policy formulation processes in many fields, e.g., politics, economics, healthcare, etc. In this regard, having access to interventional data, in which the values of some or all graph vertices are altered through interventions prior to the structure learning process, can enhance the identifiability of the ground-truth causal effects among a set of graph nodes \citep{ENCO}.
+Despite this fact, many research studies focus on the inference of graphical structures from observational data only, e.g., \citep{RSortability,DAGMA,NoCurl}, as interventional data is often costly or even impossible to gain access of \citep{GranDAG}.\\